The Grammys’ Biggest Missed Opportunities

 01.27.2014 | By |

-The Grammys are supposed to be the highlight event of the music world, where fantastic and unexpected performances take place and make audiences beg for more!
-Sadly, last night wasn’t one of those events as the music awards show had various missed opportunities.
+The Grammys are supposed to be the highlight event of the music world, where unexpected performances leave viewers begging for more.
+Sadly, the 2014 show did not meet those lofty expectations.
+Instead, the music awards show suffered from various 2014 Grammys missed opportunities.

-One of the best and undoubtedly most emotional performances was when Macklemore & Ryan Lewis took the stage with Mary Lambert for “Same Love.”
-Then, mid-song the oh-so-fabulous Queen Latifah walks through chapel-like doors in the background to officiate the weddings of 33 couples –both gay and straight.
-How amazing would it have been, if the ex-rapper had thrown in an old school spin with a verse from her award-winning song “U.N.I.T.Y” – which although talks about the relationship between black men and women, it has an overall message of respect, acceptance and love.
-Instead, we got Madonna trying to steal the show as she poorly sang “Open Your Heart,” highly underwhelming.
+It would have been amazing if the rapper had thrown in an old school spin with a verse from her award-winning song “U.N.I.T.Y.”
+That track talks about the relationship between Black men and women, but it carries an overall message of respect, acceptance, and love.
+Instead, Madonna tried to steal the show as she poorly sang “Open Your Heart,” which felt highly underwhelming.

 If it’s in Spanish it’s not music?